Honda Accord Insurance Rates

 Rates are averaged for all Honda Accord models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Increasing deductibles can save around $500 each year
+- Increasing physical damage deductibles could save as much as $475 each year

 So, are Honda Accords really expensive to insure?
 As you’ve learned from the previous information, many variables impact your Honda Accord insurance costs.
 Certain driver demographics, such as your age, your driving record, and where you live, can change your rates drastically.